 Nate considers himself a proud member of the “I married way above myself” club.
 He and Amanda were married in 2002, and have two young sons—Eli & Oliver.
 Nate enjoys the simple adventures of life—family time, food, yard work, laughter and watching college football (Go Blue!).
-He is a member of the Adrian Kiwanis Club, serves on the Neighbors of Hope Board of Directors, and had the privilege of serving as the part-time Director of Lenawee’s Cradle to Career Partnership for a nearly two years before returning to a full-time Neighborhood Church role.
+He is a member of the Adrian Kiwanis Club, serves on the Neighbors of Hope Board of Directors, and had the privilege of serving as the part-time Director of Lenawee’s Cradle to Career Partnership for nearly two years before returning to a full-time Neighborhood Church role.

 Feel free to email Nate at: firstname.lastname@example.org

 Audrey is an assistant pastor of Neighborhood Church.
 Audrey was raised in Archbold, Ohio and lived there until she attended Taylor University to earn her undergraduate degree in Church Music and Vocal Studies.
 In the summer of 2012, she graduated from Taylor, married the love of her life, Mark and then moved to Nairobi, Kenya with him.
 They lived in Nairobi Kenya for 6 years, where they both taught music at an international Christian school called Rosslyn Academy.
 At Rosslyn, Audrey was the director of musical theater and taught church musicianship, leadership and theology of worship to High School students from around the world.
 She has also been the music coordinator and leader at her local international church in Nairobi for the past 5 years.